“This is John Smith. Please call me back at your earliest convenience.”

 1. Failing to state the purpose of the call

 If you don’t tell the prospect who you are and why you’re calling, you’re setting the prospect – and yourself – up for disappointment.
 If your prospect hears your message, he might think that you’re a customer, a friend, or a job applicant.
 When he calls you back and hears you rattle off your sales pitch, he’s going to be disappointed.
 It’s definitely not easy to get someone to transition from being disappointed to being interested in whatever you’re selling.
 Stating the purpose of your call right upfront gives your prospect the opportunity to make a decision on whether or not to call you back.
-And if he does call you back, there will be no disappointment to cloud his purchasing decisions.
+And if he does call you back, there will be no disappointment to butt his purchasing decisions.

 2. Leaving out a reason for them to call you back